FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

     # Create a new integer variable, hungerLevel
     predator.newVariableInt("hungerLevel")

-    # Create an array property called exampleArray which is an array of 3 integers
+    # Create an array variable called exampleArray which is an array of 3 integers
     predator.newVariableArrayInt("exampleArray", 3)

     # Create two new states, resting and hunting